OpenXRIF/synapse/README.md

 ## Roadmap

-- Enable Compatibility with Cohere, OpenAI, Anthropic, HuggingFace, and custom models
+- Enable Compatibility with OpenAI, Anthropic, HuggingFace, and custom models
+- Integrate gRPC communication with onboard robot system
+- Include

 <p align="right">(<a href="#readme-top">back to top</a>)</p>